Man lying on the ground with someone kneeling next to him

 Causes of Seizures

-A seizure can be subtle or dramatic with convulsions, and the person may temporarily lose consciousness.
-Their body may jerk, twitch or go stiff, or the person may simply stare into space.
-All these are forms of seizure, and there are different causes of seizures too.
+A seizure can be subtle or dramatic, with convulsions, and the person may temporarily lose consciousness.
+Their body may jerk, twitch or go stiff, or they may simply stare into space.
+All these are forms of seizure, and there are different causes of seizures, too.
+To help, there's Valtoco (diazepam), a nasal spray medication used to treat seizures in people with epilepsy.
+It works by increasing the calming effects of a neurotransmitter in the brain.

 What is a Seizure?